 Key file authentication

-Define a Role for your service account.
+2. Click the Role dropdown to define a role for your service account.

-Create and download a JSON key.
+3. Select the JSON radio button and click Create to create and download a JSON key.

-Click Enable to edit the configuration.
-You will see a list of configuration settings to complete in order to enable the integration.
+3. You will see a list of configuration settings to complete in order to enable the integration.

-- Bucket Name - Enter the name of your Google Cloud Bucket.
+- Bucket name: Enter the name of your Google Cloud Bucket.

-- Bucket Description - Give a brief description of the Google Cloud Bucket.
+- Bucket description: Give a brief description of the Google Cloud Bucket.

-- Upload Key File - Upload the key file downloaded from your Google Cloud Storage account.
+- Upload key file: Upload the key file downloaded from your Google Cloud Storage account.